Dynamical symmetries of supersymmetric oscillators

 \section{Abstract}

-In this note, we study some classical aspects of supersymmetric oscillators, in one and two spatial (bosonic) dimensions.
-Our main ingredient is a generalized Poisson bracket, which emerges as a classical counterpart to commutators and anticommutators from supersymmetric quantum mechanics.
-In one dimension, i.e. in presence of one bosonic and one fermionic coordinate, the Hamiltonian admits a \(U(1,1)\) symmetry for which we explicitly compute the first integrals.
-It is found that the supercharges emerge from the formalism in a natural way as fermionic conserved quantities.
-Following this, we describe classical supercharge operators based on the generalized Poisson bracket, which define supersymmetry transformations.
-The results are generalized to two spatial dimensions, where there is a \(U(2,2)\) symmetry in the Hamiltonian.
-We comment on supersymmetric generalizations of the Pais-Uhlenbeck and isotonic oscillators.
-The possibility of defining a generalized Nambu bracket in this framework is also discussed.
+In this paper, we describe the dynamical symmetries of classical supersymmetric oscillators in one and two spatial (bosonic) dimensions.
+Our main ingredient is a generalized Poisson bracket which is defined as a suitable classical counterpart to commutators and anticommutators.
+In one dimension, i.e., in the presence of one bosonic and one fermionic coordinate, the Hamiltonian admits a \(U(1,1)\) symmetry for which we explicitly compute the first integrals.
+It is found that suitable forms of the supercharges emerge in a natural way as fermionic conserved quantities.
+Following this, we describe classical supercharge operators based on the generalized Poisson bracket and subsequently define supersymmetry transformations.
+We perform a straightforward generalization to two spatial dimensions where the Hamiltonian has an overall \(U(2,2)\) symmetry.
+We comment on plausible supersymmetric generalizations of the Pais-Uhlenbeck and isotonic oscillators, and also present the possibility of defining a generalized Nambu bracket within the classical formalism.